No items found.

 Diagnostic interviews

-These involve gathering information about their developmental history, behaviors, and abilities from parents, caregivers, and the individual.
-It can help identify potential areas of concern and inform further assessment.
+Gathering information about their developmental and family history, behaviors, and abilities from parents, caregivers, and the individual can help identify potential areas of concern and inform further assessment.
+This is typically done within mental health clinics.

 Standardized tests